zaneriley/personal-site-content/README.md

 # Case Studies and Notes for Zane Riley's Product Design Portfolio

-## Introduction

 This repository contains the case studies and notes for my product design portfolio.
 It's a companion to my [main portfolio repository](https://github.com/zaneriley/personal-site), which houses the actual website code, and [the gitops infra](https://github.com/zaneriley/personal-site-infra) that deploys it.

-## Purpose

-I created this separate repository to Keep my content separate from the website code.
+This is to keep my content separate from the application code.
 In the past, updating my portfolio has a huge pain because it required extracting old content and integrating it into the new design.
-I hope to keep and preserve published content here, separate from the actual display.
+I hope to keep and preserve published content here, separate from the actual display of the content.

 ## Features